-SLISS now an Approved Global Surgery Elective for Lewis Katz School of Medicine
+SLISS: Approved Global Surgery Elective for Lewis Katz School of Medicine

 The best medical schools in the United States have recognized the tremendous need of assisting developing nations in improving the quality of, and access to, health care.
 To help address this issue, the next generation of medical professionals must be exposed to this need early in their education and professional careers.
 Global medicine electives which are well supervised and offer educational and service opportunities are in great demand by medical schools.
 After great consideration, the curriculum committee of The Lewis katz School of Medicine Temple University has approved the SLISS program as a Global Surgery Elective for their fourth year medical students.
 Starting in September of 2016, a fourth year medical student who is interested in a career in surgery will be offered to accompany each surgical team traveling to Cameroon, Africa.
 As the SLISS program grows, hopefully students interested in other specialties will also be able to participate.

-SLISS Assisting an Orphanage!
+SLISS Assisting an Orphanage in Cameroon!

 The Agape Foundation is an orphanage for boys located in the Adamawa Region of northern Cameroon.
 Sanda Guiani, the founder and director of the Foundation, provides food, housing, clothing and schooling for those in his care.
 If this orphanage did not exist, these boys would be left homeless and starving.